b-louis/cosecam/geo/readme.md

 ### On windows :

-There's issues with the different versions of *GDAL* in , a conflict can occur with *OTB/ANACONDA-PYTHON* version.

-We use the command line method because OTB's python warpper don't work with python versions above *3.5.x*
+We are force to use CLI because *OTB's python* warpper doesn't work with python versions above *3.5.x*

+There's issues when different versions of *GDAL* are in conflict (the *OTB's* GDAL and  *ANACONDA-PYTHON's* version).

+It's solvable by reinstalling *python's gdal*/libgdal (via conda) or by using the command line method on *OTB's* directory.

 In that case you'll need to change the **projection_gdalcmd** function:
 ```python